 - Ohio University – ranked #33 in 2012 – 3.64% acceptance rate

 - Oregon State University – NOT in the top 50 rankings – 4.00% acceptance rate

 *These numbers come from the no-longer running Poets&Writers ranking of MFA programs in 2012 and Robin Tung's Acceptance Rates at a Glance from 2013.

-GETTING INTO HARVARD LAW SCHOOL:
+chances of GETTING INTO HARVARD LAW SCHOOL: